Sustainable Trauma Integration

 Psychoeducation about trauma is education about the cognitive, physical, emotional, spiritual and social effects of trauma on survivors and families (individual trauma) and communities (communal trauma).

-The ETI approach focus on the use of tools and techniques that facilitate sensory and bilateral integration, enhance vagal-tone, and promote neuroplasticity and neurogenesis.
+In the ETI approach, we use tools and techniques that facilitate body-awareness (grounding and embodiment), improve sensory and bilateral integration, strengthen the vagal tone, and promote neuroplasticity (reorganization and formation of brain responses).

 Download a free ETI infographic ETI trauma integration framework